 Each Windows desktop can only be accessed by one user at a time.
 If one user is connected, another cannot.

 Linux terminal can be accessed by multiple users at once.
 Currently, Linux desktops can be used by more than one user at a time but they share the same session so it is recommended that only one user tries to access the desktop at any one time.
+Moreover, there is a 10 user limit per Linux VM.

 Starting the Virtual Desktop